anborg/camunda-bpm-dev-docs/releases/Performing-a-Patch-Release.md

 For each application server one developer should perform a test.
 Download the release artifacts from http://stage.docs.camunda.org/enterprise/download/

+If you want to test Spring Boot Starter follow the [spring-boot-start setup guide](https://github.com/camunda/camunda-bpm-dev-docs/blob/master/howtos/setup-camunda-spring-boot.md#howto-setup-camunda-springboot) to start the Camunda Platform with Spring Boot.

 ### Standard Regression Test
 1. Download the release artifact from the enterprise download page
 2. Combine the platform with a database of choice.